open-telemetry/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

       googlecloud:
         # Google Cloud Monitoring returns an error if any of the points are invalid, but still accepts the valid points.
         # Retrying successfully sent points is guaranteed to fail because the points were already written.
-        # This results in a loop of unneccessary retries.
+        # This results in a loop of unnecessary retries.
 For now, disable retry_on_failure.
         retry_on_failure:
           enabled: false
       logging: